wcfrobert/wcfrobert.github.io/_posts/2023-01-15-zerotoone.md

 There are 500-page books that convey one idea, then there are 200-page books that convey multiple ideas per chapter.
 Peter Thiel's "Zero to One" is one of the latter.
 This book is about as "low-noise, high-signal" as you can get.
 From start to finish, every chapter is packed with wisdom and personal experiences from one of the greatest venture capitalist of our generation: Peter Thiel; co-founder of  PayPal, Palantir, early investor in Facebook, and co-founder of "Founder's Fund" whose portfolio include companies like Airbnb, Lyft, Spotify, Stripe, SpaceX, and Google.

 Peter Thiel is an investor, and founder of multiple successful companies.
 As expected from someone of his stature, his efficiency and do-er attitude shines through from the first page.
 He doesn't bother with academic rigor, nor references to scientific studies.
 You either believe him or you don't.
 He shares his experience and worldview matter-of-factly and he has no hesitation painting with a broad brush.
-Yet his points are grounded in theory, and is wildly rational and practical.
+Yet his points are grounded in theory, and is terrifyingly rational and practical.
 Concise, coherent, and crisply written, you get the sense that he is onto something!

 "Zero to One" started out as a collection of class notes gathered by a Stanford student who attended Peter Thiel's lectures on startups.
 Over time, these notes started circulating well beyond the Stanford Campus.
 Eventually, these notes were compiled, refined, and turned into perhaps one of the most insightful book on startup ever written.
 Without further ado, here are the key insights of "Zero to One".